Updated on May 21, 2021

 A mediation can occur in several different forums.
 Whether you are in pre-litigation or have already filed suit or been sued, private mediation is always an option, as long as both sides agree.
 In private mediation, the parties will need to pay administrative and/or the hourly rates for the mediator they select.
 Another forum for mediation is before a settlement judgme at Court if a lawsuit has already been filed and your particular court has a settlement conference program.
 Many branches of the Los Angeles Superior Court system have such a program.
 Aside from attorney time, this option is usually free as you are not required to pay for the Court’s time.
 Some real estate associations may also have lower cost programs.
 Deciding which route is right for your dispute depends various factors that need to be evaluated on a case by case basis.

-Schorr Law has experience with different types of mediation in real estate disputes.
+Schorr Law has experience with different types of real estate mediation disputes in Los Angeles.
+Schorr Law is a Los Angeles based real estate attorneys professional corporation.
 To see if you qualify for a free 30-minute consultation contact us by phone at (310) 954-1877 or by email at email@example.com.

 See related: 5 Tips for Mediating Real Estate Disputes